cesar-ilharco/acl-2020/_posts/2021-05-14-instructions-for-camera-ready.md

 - You can use Unicode (UTF-8) for accented or special characters.
 - If you copy-and-paste from your PDF file, please be sure to rejoin words broken by hyphenation.

+## 2. Copyright (Part B in the form)

+### What about copyright?
+When you submit the paper, you will be asked to sign the ACL Copyright Transfer Agreement on behalf of all authors, electronically (via the START Conference Manager).
+Authors retain many rights under this agreement and it is appropriate in the vast majority of cases.
+Please contact the publication chairs at acl2021publicationchairs@googlegroups.com, with any concerns regarding copyright.

+### Who should sign the copyright form?
+Before signing this form, please confirm with your co-authors (and, if applicable, your and their employers) that they authorize you to sign on their behalf.
+Only the authorized representative needs to sign the copyright form.
+Please sign your full name (not just your first or last initials).